guidobouman/thesis/Documents/Thesis/Thesis.markdown

 > No matter how many workers you hire, the problem cannot be solved in less time than it takes to walk a million steps.
 The same is true for parallel computers. [p.
 130][#Hawkins:2004]

-There's also the problem with max steps between connections.

-// TODO Quote.

 Try this: How much is 12345 times 54321?
 While you're grabbing a piece of paper and a pen, the computer already gave the result in a millisecond: 670 592 745.
 The computer is made for this.
-Making calculations like this.
+Making linear logical calculations like this.

-// TODO

 > Computers have memory too, in the form of hard drives and memory chips; however, there are four attributes of neocortical memory that are fundamentally different from computer memory:
 * The neocortex stores sequences of patterns.